truvami/docs/docs/04 - Devices/05 - smart label/sw_spec.md

 ### F-003: Localization type selection

-The software decides if to perform a passive GNSS or a WiFi sniffing localization following this logic: first a WiFi scan is performed, if there are less than 3 AP's detected, a passive GNSS localization is attempted.
-After localization, either a WiFi uplink or a GNSS uplink or no uplink sent.
+The device starts by performing a WiFi sniffing.
+If the number of sniffed WiFi AP is less than __minAP__, then a pasive GNSS localization is attempted.
+Otherwise, the device sends the WiFi UL without attempting a GNSS localization.

 ### F-004: Passive GNSS localization